abyssDS/sfmlWiki/Round-Ended-Lines.md

 ## Summary
-This is a class that provides an easy interface to lines with rounded ends.
+This is a class for SFML 2 that provides an easy interface to lines with rounded ends.

 Class written by Foaly.
 You can use it in any way you want.
 Just a little note that the class was written by me would be nice :)